Kedah Darul Aman F.C.

-Kedah Darul Aman Football Club (Kelab Bola Sepak Kedah Darul Aman) is a professional football club based in Alor Setar, Kedah.
+Kedah Darul Aman Football Club (Kelab Bola Sepak Kedah Darul Aman) is an amateur football club based in Alor Setar, Kedah.
 The club, originally under the administration of the Kedah Football Association, turned professional in 1994 and was privatised in 2021.
 Today, it is managed by Darulaman Football Club Sdn.
 Bhd., under the ownership of Tan Sri Dr. Mohd Daud Bakar.

 The club currently competes in the Malaysia A1 Semi-Pro League, the second tier of Malaysian football.
 They are the first club in the history of Malaysian football to win two consecutive trebles, in 2006–07 and 2007–08, under the guidance of Mohd Azraai Khor Abdullah.
 Overall, Kedah Darul Aman has won 3 Malaysia Super League titles, 4 Malaysia Premier League titles, 5 Malaysia FA Cups, 5 Malaysia Cups, and 3 Piala Sumbangsih titles.

 History

 Foundation and growth

 The football club was founded in 1924 by Tunku Yaacob ibni Sultan Abdul Hamid Halim Shah as president, though they only had limited success until the appointment of Ahmad Basri Akil as manager in 1985.
 Under Ahmad Basri Akil, the club qualified for six Malaysia Cup final matches in a seven-year period between 1987 and 1993; and won two Malaysia Cup titles, one league title and one FA Cup title.

 Kedah became semi-professional in 1989 and fully professional in 1994, while still remaining under the KFA's purview.